jeffreykegler/old_kollos/notes/misc/strand.md

     - If we are here,
-      then `work-item` is still on top of the stack, We pop `work-yim` from the top of the stack.
+      then `work-item` is still on top of the stack, We pop `work-item` from the top of the stack.

-    - We create the new bocage node, calling it `new-node`.
+    - We create the new bocage node from
+      `work-item`, calling it `new-node`.

-    - In the previous steps, we make sure that all the bocage nodes necessary will be found in the memoization.
+    - In the previous steps,
+      we made sure that all the
+      bocage nodes necessary for `new-node`
+      are already in the bocage.
       We now add all the necessary links to `new-node`.

     - We add `new-node` to the bocage,